 Sieve Size Percent Passing

-3/8" Square 100
+3/8'' Square 100

 U.S. No. 4 60 - 100

 U.S. No. 10 40 - 100

 U.S. No. 40 15 - 50

 U.S. No. 200 2 - 5

-- Bioretention soil depth where no underdrain is used shall be a minimum 18 inches for water quality treatment and 12 inches for on-site stormwater management and flow control. - Bioretention soil depth where an underdrain is used shall be a minimum 18 inches depth but may be reduced to a depth of 12 inches if it is needed to drain by gravity and the facility is used to meet on-site stormwater management or flow control.
+- Bioretention soil depth where no underdrain is used shall be a minimum 18 inches for water quality treatment and 12 inches for on-site stormwater management and flow control. - Bioretention soil depth where an underdrain is used shall be a minimum 18 inches depth but may be reduced to a depth of 12 inches if it is needed to drain by gravity and the facility is used to meet on-site stormwater management or flow control. - Other bioretention soil mixes that may be used, as approved by the Director, include High Performance Bioretention Soil Mix (HPBSM).
+HPBSM has the advantage over the default mix that includes compost in that it reduces the concern resulting from the potential export of nutrients.
+Refer to SWMMWW (Ecology, 2024). - A polishing layer may be used, as approved by the Director, either in conjunction with HPBSM or with the default bioretention mix.
+Refer to SWMMWW (Ecology, 2024).